Progressive Domain Adaptation with Contrastive Learning for Object Detection in the Satellite Imagery: Small Object Detection

+The proposed small object detection model in Figure~\ref{fig:SOD} concatenates several low-level features with high-level features channel-wise, thus propagating the semantic information from the lower to higher levels.
+The region proposal network considers the multi-resolution features from different CSP-Bottleneck layers for proposal generation, as illustrated in Figure~\ref{fig:SOD}. \textbf{Difficulty Estimator (DE)} module numerically captures the complexity of an image feature based on the number of foreground object proposals and the amount of neuron activation information in the network for an image.
+It calculates the overall difficulty of each image by taking feature input from different stages of the feature network.
+The difficulty score (DS) for an FPN feature level with a resolution of $C \times W \times H$ for the image $I$ is calculated in Eq.~\ref{eq:DS}.

-\paragraph{Difficulty Estimator (DE)} Domination of trivial class labels overwhelms the classifier with trivial class bias.
-The increased number of trivial examples in the region proposals incurs a small amount of loss for every example, which in turn contributes significantly while using cross-entropy as a loss function.
-The difficulty score (DS) for an FPN level with a resolution of $C \times W \times H$ for the image $I$ is calculated in Eq.~\ref{eq:DS}.
-Here, \emph{C, W, H} are feature output channels, feature width and feature height respectively at any FPN level.
-And, $f_{c,w,h}(I)$ denotes the value from Sigmoid Linear Unit (SiLU) at every pixels in the image \emph{I}.
-Using this block we calculate the number of total neurons fired for a single image in the forward pass.
-We sum up all activation values and divide by the total feature dimension \emph{C, W, H} to get the Difficulty Score (DS) at a FPN level.
-We derive this DS from 3 different FPN level and average the values to get the final DS for an image \emph{I}.
-The increase in complexity for this DS block is nearly negligible.
-The Big Oh \emph{(O)} notation for this block is \emph{O(r)}, where r is the size of the batch in each iteration.
+The feature output channels, width, and height at FPN level (l) are represented by \emph{C, W, H} respectively.
+In contrast, L represents the number of FPN levels used to calculate difficulty.
+The difficulty score (DS) at the FPN level is calculated by dividing the sigmoid linear unit (SiLU) activation values $f_{c,w,h}(I)$ at all pixels in an image (I) by the total dimension of C, W, H. Using this block we calculate the number of total neurons fired for a single image in the forward pass.
+DS is derived from three FPN levels, averaged, and multiplied by the number of proposals (See Eq. \ref{eq:DS}).
+The final DS value for an image (I) is obtained by normalizing the DS value between $[0.5, 1.4]$.
+The complexity increase for the DS block is minimal, and its computational time, expressed in Big Oh \emph{(O)} notation, is \emph{O(r)}, where r is the number of iterations during training.

+\textbf{Difficulty weighted Focal Loss} is calculated from the difficulty scores for each image, and we propose replacing the loss of cross-entropy with the loss of custom focalization, as illustrated in Figure~\ref{fig:SOD}.
+The difficulty scores are calculated using Eq. \ref{eq:DS} for each image by a difficulty estimator block as a weight factor to focus more on complex images with many small objects and a high variation in pixel-level features.
+The basic form of the focal loss function is outlined in Eq. \ref{eq:focal}.